-Your choices will inform the timetabling of the options.
+Your expression of interest will inform the timetabling of the options.

 All students must study GCSE English Language, GCSE English Literature, GCSE Mathematics, PSHE, RS and PE.
-From September you will study three option courses in total, at least one of which will be an EBacc subject.
+From September you will study four option courses in total, at least one of which will be an EBacc subject.